stevenxchung/Algorithms-Part-II/Week 01/week-01-notes.md

 * For multiple-source shortest paths:
   * Given a digraph and a **set** of source vertices
   * Find shortest path from any vertex in the set to each other vertex

+### Topological Sort
+* *DAG* - directed acyclic graph
+* *Topological sort* - redraw DAG so all edges point upwards (use DFS)
+* Topological sort works as follows:
+  * Run DFS
+  * Return vertices in reverse postorder
+* Some observations:
+  * Reverse DFS postorder of a DAG is a topological order
+  * A digraph has a topological order if and only if no directed cycle